Mark Lucas, P.E.

 - The total volume of dirt being disturbed is less than 100 cubic feet.

-Before starting any earth moving projects please contact Township Engineer Mark Lucas at firstname.lastname@example.org or 610-436-5108 x103 or schedule a free consultation to identify potential permitting issues with Nancy Holland 610-436-5108 x105 or email email@example.com.
-The Stormwater Management Page provides more information.
+Before starting any earth moving projects please contact Township Engineer Mark Lucas at firstname.lastname@example.org or 610-436-5108 x103 or schedule a free consultation to identify potential permitting issues with Debbie Livezey 610-436-5108 x105 or email email@example.com.
+The Stormwater Management Page provides more information and permit forms are available on the Docs & Forms page.

 811 CALL BEFORE YOU DIG